gensx-inc/gensx/website/home/_posts/why-react-is-the-best-backend-workflow-engine.md

 3. **Global state is a nightmare**.
 Backend devs have created these crazy rube goldberg machines where you have to forward all of the state to all parts of the workflow.
 This doesn't work when you're trying to experiment with your agent and need to quickly make changes.

+## The "no framework" movement

 I'm not alone in this frustration.
 The "no framework" movement is gaining steam, with developers abandoning LangChain and other frameworks in droves.
 There are countless threads echoing these complaints on Hacker News and Reddit.
 [Lots](https://news.ycombinator.com/item?id=40739982), and [lots](https://news.ycombinator.com/item?id=42691946), and [lots](https://www.reddit.com/r/AI_Agents/comments/1ianz11/are_agent_frameworks_that_useful/), and [lots of them](https://www.reddit.com/r/AI_Agents/comments/1i4iyje/do_i_really_need_to_pick_an_ai_agent_framework/).

 These frameworks stink\!
 But the reaction of throwing the baby out with the bath water misses the point.
 Few seem to recognize that the infrastructure designed for yesterday's internet is almost the opposite of what we need today.

 Today’s workloads violate every assumption.
 P99 request latency is no longer 500ms.
 You get the first token back from an LLM within a few seconds at best, and that is only for the simplest one-shot use cases.
 Once you’re processing documents, and chaining requests in parallel we’re talking several minutes or more… not to mention agents that can run in the background for hours.
 These workloads used to be extremely niche\!

 Now every engineer in the world is picking up AI and incidentally becoming a data and workflow engineer without realizing it.
 And for most full stack engineers, they don’t want the baggage that comes with yesterday's tools like Airflow and Temporal.
-They want a programming model that feels like writing normal application code.
+They want a programming model that solves these concerns _and_ feels like writing normal application code.
+Now _this_ is a problem worth solving.

+## Learning by doing

 GenSX is actually an accidental pivot.
 The team and I spent the first nine months building Cortex Click, a tool for automating developer marketing workflows with many happy paying customers.
 We shipped dozens of agent workflows to production.
 Many of these were complicated, running for five-plus minutes and making thousands of LLM calls.

 We used one of the "hot" frameworks to do this, and grew increasingly frustrated with a few things:

-1. Graph builder DSLs are extremely hard to reason about \- reading the code is useless, and I always needed a whiteboard to figure out what my code was doing.
+1. Graph builder DSLs are extremely hard to reason about - reading the code is useless, and I always needed a whiteboard to figure out what my code was doing.
 2. The framework depended on global state being passed around the graph.
 3. The static nature of the graph made it hard to experiment with our workflows.
 4. Everything felt like a python port, not something native and idiomatic to the node ecosystem.

 These are not academic concerns.
-Our workflows edited content in multiple phases \- removing buzz words, adding strong hooks to engage readers, tuning stylometrics, linting and validating code, etc. As we layered in new steps we found that some of the work from previous steps would regress.
+Our workflows edited content in multiple phases - removing buzz words, adding strong hooks to engage readers, tuning stylometrics, linting and validating code, etc. As we layered in new steps we found that some of the work from previous steps would regress.
 Some of these goals conflicted.

 We were left with an optimization problem: in a workflow consisting of N steps, what order of execution maximizes your evals?
 Because of static graphs and intertwined global state, each permutation involved 10+ minutes of editing boilerplate.
 Not sustainable.
 Not to mention that this framework didn’t help me with the “long-running” portion at all.